carlosern/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Create a Budget

-I was able to create a Budget using the Monthly cost budget Template, with a budgeted amount of 5$
+I was able to create a Budget using the Monthly cost budget Template, with a budgeted amount of 5$.

+With this type of budget I will be notified when 1) actual spend reaches 85% 2) actual spend reaches 100% 3) if forecasted spend is expected to reach 100%.

 ![2023-02-18 10 20 00 Budget Alert](https://user-images.githubusercontent.com/9203226/219870972-e66b333f-4a3f-400d-b391-c1c9660d6a1d.jpg)